LM-15/falltest/README.md

 <details>
   <summary>Click to read more!</summary>

-* Update to: UPdate values as needed.
-Remove the query comments that say we will add more values to exclude e-resources (we added some text above to indicate institutions may need to adjust the values).
+* In the WHERE clause, update the comment from "-- filter all virtual titles (surely need more virtual indicators)" to   Remove the query comments that say we will add more values to exclude e-resources (we added some text above to indicate institutions may need to adjust the values).
 * would be first 3 letters.  will take the first language as the primary if more than 1.  will only take the first one.  update the query to do that.  language - should we add?
 Appears to be available in the Instance JSON info.
 It is supposed to be repeatable.
 I think Laura D. said that the first language would be the primary language if there is one.
 Will the source record provide language information in a more standardized way eventually?
 * Move this to can't be done yet.
 No date.
 If the holdings discover suppress field becomes available, add it and update the query commenting.
 * leave here; THIS WILL BECOME A PARAMTER Un-comment-out the hardcoded filter for instance statuses which we commented out because of a lack of test data.